 - NOW: Put at Least One Mindset into Action

 What is Stocism?

-Stoicism, just like an old reliable walking stick, is a guide to life based on reason rather than faith that supports you in the pursuit of self-mastery, perseverance, and wisdom.
+Stoicism, just like an old reliable walking stick, is a guide to life based on reason rather than faith that supports you in the pursuit of self-mastery, perseverance, patience, and wisdom.
 Despite the philosophy’s age, its invaluable tools to excel in life feel modern and fresh.

 By adopting Stoicism as a way of life, you’ll discover that philosophy is built for action, not endless head-scratching.
 It’s a lifelong path to resilience, confidence, and calmness – essential skills to thrive no matter what life throws at you.

 In his book THE LITTLE BOOK OF STOICISM: Timeless Wisdom to Gain Resilience, Confidence, and Calmness, Jonas Salzgeber introduces the ready-to-use mix of timeless wisdom and empowering advice that will point the way to anyone seeking a calm and wise life.